CygenceTech/content-ops-starter/content/pages/index.md

           Services](https://cygencetech.com/ai-network-security/)

-          Working with a managed IT company brings you access to a range of skill sets, from those who can consult on the best wiring for your next IT project, to those with compliance expertise in your area of business.
-With us handling your IT, you’ll have one less thing to worry about.
+          Working with a managed AI company brings you access to a range of skill sets, from those who can consult on the best wiring for your next AI project, to those with compliance expertise in your area of business.
+With us handling your AI, you’ll have one less thing to worry about.
         image:
           type: ImageBlock